The Angels Take Manhattan

-"The Angels Take Manhattan" is the fifth episode of the seventh series of the revived British science fiction television series Doctor Who, which was first broadcast on BBC One on 29 September 2012.
+"The Angels Take Manhattan" is the fifth episode of the seventh series of the British science fiction television series Doctor Who, which was first broadcast on BBC One on 29 September 2012.
 It is the last in the first block of episodes in the seventh series, followed by the 2012 Christmas special "The Snowmen".
 The episode was written by head writer Steven Moffat and directed by Nick Hurran.

 In the episode, alien time traveller the Doctor (Matt Smith) takes his companions Amy Pond (Karen Gillan) and her husband Rory Williams (Arthur Darvill) to Central Park.
 While Rory goes to get coffee, recurring monsters, the Weeping Angels, send Rory back to 1938, where he is reunited with River Song (Alex Kingston), Amy and Rory's daughter.
 Amy and the Doctor attempt to rescue Rory, but the Doctor realises along the way that this adventure will be his last with Amy and Rory.
 Actors Gillan and Darvill both departed the series during this episode.

 Amy's departure from the series was a compromise between Gillan and Moffat.
 Moffat wrote several endings and situations for the couple, eventually deciding to incorporate the Weeping Angels.
 Despite being Amy and Rory's last episode, it was not the last episode Gillan and Darvill filmed.
 Production took place in April 2012, with location filming in Wales and a small crew filming in the United States in Central Park.
 "The Angels Take Manhattan" was watched by 7.82 million viewers in the UK and received positive reviews, though critics noted some plot holes and other logical issues.